jankapunkt/meteor-react-native-starter/README.md

 If you still prefer an emulator, please install them on your own behalf.

+## Run the tests

+This project comes with a builtin test-stack for backend and app!

+The backend uses
+- `meteortesting:mocha` as test runner
+- `chai` as assertion lib
+- `sinon` for stubs
+- `hwillson:stub-collections` for stubbing MongoDB collections
+- `lmieulet:meteor-coverage` for coverage
+- `standardx` with some teaks as linter (basically eslint)

+The app uses
+- `jest` as test runner and assertion lib
+- `standardx` with some teaks as linter (basically eslint)

+## API Docs

+This repo uses jsDoc to generate API docs for backend and app.
+You can find the current API docs in the [docs folder](docs).

+To generate docs you can use the respective npm scripts in backend and app.

 ## Get involved

 You liked this workshop or used this repo as a starter?